 No fixed address

-The family crisscrossed America in a pink Cadillac with fins and a mattress in the back for the kids, to gigs where her stepfather’s band would play.
+The family crisscrossed America in a pink Cadillac with fins and a mattress in the back for the kids.
+Off to gigs where her stepfather’s band would play.
 His band sometimes opened for Louis Armstrong, Jimmy Durante, Baby Rose-Marie and others.
 Life was mercurial.
 They moved every year at least once.
-She’s experienced riches and poverty and grew up moving between the chaotic, creative hand to mouth world of her mother and the art-filled status quo world of her father.
-Both imparted deep pain, great blessings and deep teachings–a melting pot of religions, cultures, and ideas.
+She’s experienced the extremes of riches and poverty.
+She grew up moving between the chaotic, creative hand to mouth world of her mother and the art-filled status quo world of her father.
+Both imparted deep pain, great blessings and deep teachings.
+A melting pot of religions, cultures, and ideas.
 Both believed in creativity.

 Visions and Dreams

-Despite some pretty crazy stuff growing up, she has been very blessed.
+Despite some pretty crazy stuff and some extreme trials growing up, she has been very blessed.
 An unseen Force has always taken care of her, allowing her to live life by her own rules for the most part.
-Growing up she was always able to access profound bliss states but also experienced lots of anxiety from her childhood.
+Growing up, she was always able to access profound bliss states.
 Perhaps having no fixed address somehow loosened the connection between soul and body.
-She would lose herself, becoming wholly part of something greater, especially in water or the woods.
+She would lose herself, becoming wholly part of something greater, especially in water or woods.

 The crows of early childhood returned to nest in her 20s and that’s when her healing journey began.
-It was a long time unraveling with many methods and learning and travels and encounters with wise men, holy women, sinners, and saints.
+It was a long time unravelling with many methods and learning.
+Travels and encounters with wise men, holy women, sinners, and saints.
 The breakthrough came when she began receiving messages directly from Spirit which imparted modalities that finally healed her over a period of time.
 She and her sister from the stars, Christina Hagman, began to receive the teachings of the I AM by direct transmission.
 Stephanie was guided on many adventures making short trips around the world.
-That journey is memorialized in the memoir God’s Theory Of Creativity, first published as The Shores of Grace
+That journey is memorialized in the memoir God’s Theory Of Creativity, first published as The Shores of Grace.
+It won The Prism Award and has been distributed to prisons in the US, UK and NZ.

-She’s been lucky to live in great places–art college in California when it was all light and color and art and poetry and music and revolutionary awakening.
-She lived in New York when it was still full of artists and the charm of many cultures and cafes.
-She lived in London during a wonderful theatrical Renaissance and she now lives in Wellington, the creative capital of NZ.
+She’s been lucky to live in great places.
+Art college in California when it was all light and colour and art and poetry and music and revolutionary awakening.
+New York when it was still full of artists and the charm of many cultures and cafes.
+London during a wonderful theatrical Renaissance and she now lives in Wellington, the creative capital of NZ.

 Martyrs and musicals

-She’s had a strange fear she would be killed if she spoke her truth, killed for being different.
-Memories would come as a child, her own or those floating up from the collective, of being martyred for Christ or dying in the Holocaust of wise women when over a million women were burned as witches, those who see beyond the veil.
-She has collapsed those fears somewhat but not entirely and have been sharing what she had learned through study and direct perception more and more.
+As a child, she had a strange fear she would be killed if she spoke her truth, killed for being different.
+Memories and visions would come.
+Her own or those floating up from the collective.
+Of being martyred for Christ or dying in the Holocaust of wise women when over a million women were burned as witches, those who see beyond the veil.
+She has collapsed those fears somewhat but not entirely and has been sharing what she had learned through study and direct perception more and more.

-She’s been married twice to two wonderful men, both roller coaster rides.
-The first her childhood friend Matthew and then Dan who she was married to for 21 years until his death.
-She’s run a theatre and a pub, The Kings Head Theatre, London, first with Dan and then taking the helm when he died.
+Stephanie’s been married twice to two wonderful men, both roller coaster rides.
+The first to her childhood friend Matthew and then to Dan, who she was married to for 21 years until his death.
+She’s run a theatre and a pub, The Kings Head Theatre, London, first with Dan and then taking the helm when he died for a further 7 years.
 What Dan Did After He Died opened her further to the knowledge of other realms.

-She co-founded and ran a gallery and an event venue with her daughter Katherine, Sea Star Studio in Wellington.
+Stephanie co-founded and ran a gallery and an event venue with her daughter Katherine, Sea Star Studio in Wellington.
 She’s run two film companies, Dragonfly Films and Sea Star Creations and an art exhibition company, Archangel Exhibitions, in London.
-She directed, written and produced a feature film, Silence Becomes You a documentary, A Maverick in London, and many shorts.
-She’s directed, written and produced for theatre and co-produced over 60 plays and musicals.

-She directed, written and produced a feature film, Silence Becomes You a documentary, A Maverick In London and many shorts.
-She’s directed, written and produced for theatre and co-produced over 60 plays and musicals.
+She’s directed, written and produced a feature film, Silence Becomes You a documentary, A Maverick In London and many shorts, including the Academy Award Nominee, The Dance of Shiva with Kenneth Branagh, (co-producer).
+She’s directed, written and produced for theatre and co-produced over 60 plays and musicals for the Kings Head Theatre.
 Stephanie’s paintings have been exhibited internationally.
 She’s curated large themed multi-artist exhibitions in London and Wellington.

-There have been periods when she’s been bold when her intention has been strong enough to move metaphorical mountains, keeping the Kings Head going against all odds after her husband Dan’s death.
-And the time her production of Leonard Bernstein’s stage premiere of Peter Pan was almost canceled due to lack of funds and a stellar team gathered to prove that people are what counts.
+There have been periods when she’s been bold when her intention and managed to move metaphorical mountains, keeping the Kings Head going against all odds after her husband Dan’s death, proving to herself the metaphysical maxim, Energy follows Intention.
+Another memorable time, her production of the world stage premiere of Leonard Bernstein’s Peter Pan.
+It was almost cancelled due to lack of funds and a stellar team gathered to prove that people are what counts.
 Love became the producer and with an incredible West End team and a cast of 30 it became a smash hit with an unheard of amount of repeat attendances.

 The veil drops

-Stephanie has put down her painter’s brush and walked away from the worlds of theatre and film to write novels and spend time with her beloved daughter and granddaughter and grandson, her friends, her beautiful family and quantum tribe.
+Stephanie has put down her painter’s brush and walked away from the worlds of theatre and film for a while to write novels and screenplays and spend time with her beloved daughter and granddaughter and grandson, her friends and quantum tribe.
+No doubt the urge to work on a larger scale will return but only if on her own terms.
+A new paradigm in filmmaking is needed.

 She’s working on a book of the simple but profoundly effective healing and empowerment methods imparted during that magical time in the 90’s.
-She’s been called upon to facilitate these with people of all ages around the world.
+She’s been called upon to facilitate these with people of all ages around the world, most recently in Australia with 65 people of all ages.
 It’s called LOVE BOMB! and is for everyone but especially young women.
 A love letter imparting wisdom and techniques in a fun way.
-She’s also working on a multi-dimensional action adventure and two screenplays.
+What she would have loved to have known at 25!
+She’s also working on a multi-dimensional action adventure, two screenplays.
+And a television series with her buddy and colleague David Allen.
 Enough to stay out of trouble!

 Swimming with sea turtles is a recent highlight.
 Walking to the bottom of her street to see the sea is pretty amazing as well.
 She loves the sea!
-But most of all, her daughter Katherine and her grandchildren Arielle and Corin, her son-in-law Fraser and their golden hound Pan.
+And all things mer! (including maids).
+But most of all hanging out with her family, daughter Katherine, grandchildren Arielle and Corin, her son-in-law Fraser, their golden hound Pan and her fellow grandparent, Matthew who also now lives in NZ.